dcdeepesh/DiscordIPC/Documentation/Usage.md

 All of them!
 Not just the ones related to rich presence (a.k.a. activity).

 Ok all except 2:
   - `READY`: because it's only fired once upon initialization.
-To handle this event, register a listener to `OnReady` before calling `InitAsync`.
+To handle this event, register a listener to `OnReady` before calling `Init`.
   - `ERROR`: because they're handled automatically internally in the form of `ErrorResponseException`.

 If you don't know all the events, their semantics and other things, [here's the documentation](https://discord.com/developers/docs/topics/rpc#commands-and-events-rpc-events).